Paul-HenryP/TDB-Calculator/README.md

 - The TDB Model: Accumulating just enough capital to fund consumption until a specific age (e.g., 95), ending with zero, utilizing a safety buffer and longevity insurance to manage risk.
-The difference between these two numbers represents "Life Energy"—years of labor that can be reclaimed.
+The difference between these two numbers represents "Life Energy" which is years of labor that can be reclaimed.